 Microlights are tiny planes with light engines.
 They are cheap to build and quite easy to fly, and you can train for a licence.

 Gliders are planes with no engine.
 Launched by a powered aircraft, they stay up by riding on air currents.
 In 1911, 18-year-old George Bolt built and flew a glider above Christchurch.
 Some Kiwis have been world gliding champions.

 Parachuting and skydiving

 Imagine leaping from a plane: the sudden blast of air, the fear and excitement, free-falling at about 200 kilometres an hour before you pull the cord and release your parachute.
-New Zealand’s first parachute jump was in 1922, and the sport has been popular since the 1950s.
+New Zealand’s first parachute jump was made in 1922, and the sport has been popular since the 1950s.
 Skydivers sometimes perform acrobatics while they are in free fall.

 Hang gliding and paragliding

 A hang glider is a simple aluminium frame with two wings.
 Launching himself from a cliff, the pilot hangs in a harness and uses his or her weight to catch the wind and change direction.
 The sport begani n New Zealand in the 1970s.